micschk/generator-xplorestripe/README.md

 ## What it does

 SilverStripe is deployed via Composer to `httpdocs/`.
-You can specify which version to install also.
+You can also specify which version to install (default 3.1.3).

 Custom configuration files are created which are added to `.gitignore`.